 Host institutions are required to hold a block of 15 tickets for any request coming directly from the NCAA national office.
-Any tickets in this hold that are not requested by the NCAA by 10 a.m. local time preceding the applicable round may be sold by the host institution as necessary.
+Any tickets in this hold that are not requested by the NCAA by 10 a.m. local time on Wednesday preceding the respective regional or super regional may be sold by the host institution as necessary.